ucsb-coral/coral/team/retrospectives/RETRO_01.md

 * In leading this retro, I followed the template given in the assignment details page on Canvas
 * It went very well.
 We had similar ideas about what our group needed to do to improve and what are nexts steps were as a team.
 I think it was helpful to air some of the factors that were getting in the way of the project.
 * I would way to just think about the issues your group is having in getting work done efficiently, and try to think of ways to collaboratively brainstorm ways to solve them.

+## Retro Experiment
+* Outcome: We improved a little in assigning individual work, but we are still stuck with doing class assignments.
+We also haven't gotten much of a codebase yet, so it's harder to split up work.
+Since the start of the sprint, our throughput of issues from TODO to DONE has been low, with only ~2 issues, but we have split up larger issues into smaller tasks to improve this.
+Although the experiment was a failure, we should try to continue incorporating the experiment's practices in our workflow.